Journey Along the Silk Road

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

-This morning, begin your exploration of Xi’an with an orientation tour and a walk on the ancient city wall, the largest and best-preserved in China.
-Built during the Ming Dynasty, the wall is surrounded by a moat and features corner towers and city entrance gates.
-Continue to the Stele Forest Museum (formerly a Confucian Temple).
-Enjoy a special welcome lunch with Joyce and fellow travellers, and after lunch take a walking tour of the Great Mosque, built in 742 AD.
+After a welcome briefing and talk by Joyce, begin your exploration of Xi’an with a walk on the ancient city wall, the largest and best-preserved in China.
+Built during the Ming Dynasty in the 14th century, the wall is surrounded by a moat and features corner towers and city entrance gates.
+Continue to the Stele Forest Museum, a collection of stone calligraphy steles and sculptures housed inside a former Confucian Temple.

-Depart for a full-day tour to the Terracotta Warriors and the Great Wild Goose Pagoda.
-The Terracotta Warriors – life-size figures of armoured warriors and horses arrayed in battle formation – are located near the Mausoleum of Qin Shi Huang, the first Emperor of China, who died in 209 BC.
-The main vault contains over 6,000 figures.
+This morning depart the hotel for a tour of the Terracotta Warriors.
+The Terracotta Warriors – an army of life-size figures of armoured warriors and horses arrayed in battle formation – are located near the mausoleum of Qin Shi Huang, the first emperor of a unified China, who died in 210BCE.
+The vault contains over 8,000 individual figures, and each one is a near unique combination of facial features, height, hairstyle and uniform according to rank.

-After lunch, visit the Great Wild Goose Pagoda, a Buddhist pagoda built in 652 during the Tang dynasty.
+After lunch, continue to the Great Wild Goose Pagoda, a 7-storey Buddhist pagoda built in 652 during the reign of the Tang Dynasty.
+After visiting the pagoda, return to the hotel for an evening at leisure.

 Enjoy an afternoon at leisure before tonight’s Tang Dynasty dinner show, a performance of Chang’an music and dance which originated in the Tang Dynasty over a thousand years ago.
 It has been recreated according to various historical records as well as ancient art and relics discovered in Xi’an, the capital of the empire during the Tang Dynasty.